timporter/casio-fx-mandelbrot/README.md

 # casio-fx-mandelbrot
-A Mandelbrot set explorer for Casio FX calculators
+A Mandelbrot set explorer for Casio FX Series programmable graphics calculators

 ## What is it?

-This is a [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) explorer for Casio programmable calculators.
-It draws the initial view of the complete set and allows for zooming and panning to explore the set in detail.
-Due to display limitations of the device this is the strictly in/out of set monochrome version of the Mandelbrot set and not a fancy shaded one.
+This is a [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) explorer for the FX Series of Casio programmable calculators.
+It draws the initial view of the complete set and unlike some other implementations online allows for zooming and panning to explore the set in detail.
+Due to having only a monochrome display this is strictly the in/out monochrome version of the Mandelbrot set and not a fancy shaded one.

 ## Use

 Due to the serious limitations of both the hardware and programming language of the Casio FX series calculators please be aware that this is extremely slow to run.
-Be prepared for long waits, at extreme view levels this can be over an hour.
+Be prepared for long waits, at extreme zoom levels this can be over an hour.

 After entering the code and running it the initial view will be drawn, this takes about twenty minutes.